dair-ai/Prompt-Engineering-Guide/README.md

 # Prompt Engineering Guide

 This guide contains a non-exhaustive set of learning guides and tools about prompt engineering.
-It includes several materials, guides, examples, papers, examples, and much more.
-The repo is intented to be used a research and educational reference for practitioners and developers.
+It includes several materials, guides, examples, papers, and much more.
+The repo is intented to be used as a research and educational reference for practitioners and developers.

 Table of Contents